Stochastic Bregman Proximal Gradient Method Revisited: Kernel Conditioning and Painless Variance Reduction: Introduction

-\textbf{Other related works.} In this paragraph, we review a few works on convex optimization without globally Lipschitz gradients, which are related but not closely related to our paper.
+Second, to obtain a robust and stable complexity bound that works for all possible instances, we slightly modify the algorithmic parameters of the above variance reduced BPG and establish an $\widetilde{O}\big(\sqrt{n}L_\epsilon\epsilon^{-1}\big)$ sample complexity finding some $\bar{x}$ such that $\|\cDphl(\bar{x})\|^2\leq\epsilon$, for some $L_\epsilon$ factor.
+For mild instances, the $L_\epsilon$ factor can be viewed a constant.
+But in the worst case, $L_\epsilon$ potentially contains extra $\epsilon$-dependence and may scale as the maximum kernel Hessian norm in an $O(1/\sqrt{\epsilon})$-radius region.
+For example, for problem class associated with an $r$-degree polynomial kernel, $L_\epsilon$ can scale as $O(\epsilon^{1-r/2})$ and is proved to tight by constructing a worst-case instance.
+Due to the guaranteed $O(1)$ mismatch under KC-regularity, this result directly translates to the an $\widetilde{O}\big(\sqrt{n}L_\epsilon\epsilon^{-1}\big)$ instance-free (worst-case) sample complexity based on Fr\'echet measure, closing a gap in the complexity theory of BPG method. \textbf{Other related works.} In this paragraph, we review a few works on convex optimization without globally Lipschitz gradients, which are related but not closely related to our paper.
 First, within the scope of BPG type methods, \cite{lu2018relatively,bauschke2017descent} were concurrently the first to propose the notion of relative smoothness (or smooth adaptability).
-They derived an $O(1/T)$ sublinear convergence for general convex case and a linear convergence for strongly convex case, where the $O(1/T)$ rate for general convex case is shown to be non-improvable by \cite{dragomir2021optimal}.
+They derived an $O(1/T)$ sublinear convergence for general convex case and a linear convergence for strongly convex case.
 If the objective function satisfy a so-called triangle scaling property, \cite{hanzely2021accelerated} further proposed an accelerated BPG method with improved rates.
 In \cite{lu2019relative,hanzely2021fastest}, the authors discussed the sample complexity of stochastic BPG and its coordinate descent variant under (strong) convexity, while \cite{dragomir2021fast} studied the stochastic variance reduced BPG method for optimizing the average of $n$ smooth functions and an optimal $O(\sqrt{n})$ dependence on $n$ has been obtained.
-However, \cite{dragomir2021fast} relies on a very abstract technical assumption that is hard to verify and interpret.
-Beyond BPG type methods, \cite{grimmer2018radial,grimmer2023radial} proposed a radial reformulation that transforms a convex function without Lipschitz gradient to an equivalent convex function with Lipschitz gradient, and \cite{carderera2021simple,dvurechensky2022generalized,zhao2020analysis} proposed some Frank-Wolfe approaches based on additional self-concordance condition.
-Unlike the convex case where various different approaches may handle the non-Lipschitz gradient, the existing results for nonconvex optimization is rather limited.
-Besides the BPG approach that are already reviewed before, \cite{hong2022divergence,zhang2020first} proposed several (accelerated) gradient-based methods that require iteratively estimating the local gradient Lipschitz constant to determine the stepsize, which cannot handle the nonsmoothness of $\phi$ and the stochasticity of $f$.
+However, \cite{dragomir2021fast} relies on an abstract technical assumption that is hard to verify and interpret. \textbf{Organization.} In Section \ref{section:preliminary}, we start with some basic definitions and properties of the smooth adaptable functions, and then provide a thorough discussion on the instance-dependent nature of existing results, our kernel-conditioning regularity assumption, and the new dual gradient mapping.
+In Section \ref{section:VR}, we discuss how the kernel-conditioning regularity combined with a simple epoch bound mechanism can enable almost all the existing stochastic variance reduction schemes and provide the improved instance-dependent sample complexity under the squared primal gradient mapping.
+In Section \ref{section:GrdMap-new}, we propose novel adaptive step size control mechanisms for variance reduced method and provide instance-free sample complexities under the squared dual gradient mapping.
+We conclude this paper in Section \ref{section:comparison}. \textbf{Notations.} For $\forall x\in\RR^d$, We default $\|x\|:=\sqrt{x^\top x}$ the $\ell_2$-norm, and we denote $\|x\|_1:=\sum_i|x_i|$ as the $\ell_1$-norm.
+For a matrix $X\in\RR^{d\times d}$, we use $\lambda_{\max}(X)$ and $\lambda_{\min}(X)$ to denote the maximal and minimal eigenvalues of $X$, respectively.
+And we use $\|X\|$ to denote the $\ell_2$-operator norm of $X$.
+When $X$ is positive semidefinite, we write $X\succeq0$, and we have $\|X\| = \lambda_{\max}(X)$ in this case.
+For any set $\cX$, we denote $\mathrm{id}_{\cX}(\cdot)$ as the indicator function of the set.
+Namely, $\mathrm{id}_{\cX}(x)=0$ if $x\in\cX$ and $\mathrm{id}_{\cX}(x) = +\infty$ if $x\notin\cX$.
+We denote the interior of $\cX$ as $\mathrm{int}(\cX)$ and we denote the boundary of $\cX$ as $\partial \cX$.
+We denote $[n]:=\{1,2,\cdots,n\}$.
+For any vector $x\in\RR^d$, the function $\mathrm{sign}: \RR^d\to\RR^d$ returns a sign vector of $x$.
+That is, for any $s=\mathrm{sign}(x)$, its $i$-th element satisfies $s_i=1$ if $x_i\geq0$ and $s_i=-1$ if $x_i<0$, for any $1\leq i\leq d$.
+Because many literature use the terminology $L$-smooth to denote $L$-Lipschitz continuity of the gradient, we will use ``continuously differentiable'' instead of ``smooth'' to avoid confusion.